 Hillary is married and has two children.
 She enjoys spending time with her family and taking advantage of all the outdoor activities this beautiful state has to offer.
-She has also been a women’s lacrosse official in Colorado for nineteen years and continues to enjoy officiating from youth through NCAA, as well as volunteering her time to the development of the sport and its officials in Colorado.
+She has also been a women’s lacrosse official for nineteen years and continues to enjoy officiating from youth through NCAA, as well as volunteering her time to the development of the sport and its officials in Colorado.

 My Roofer, Inc. v.
 State Farm Fire & Casualty Company (Weld County District Court, 2015CV30425).
 July 13, 2016, attorneys Frank Patterson and Hillary Patterson obtained a directed verdict for the defendant.
 Prior to trial, attorney Hillary Patterson successfully argued a pre-trial motion regarding Plaintiff’s spoliation of evidence, and the Court issued an order for adverse inference instruction.
 On appeal, Hillary Patterson drafted the answer brief for the defendant/appellee State Farm and Frank Patterson presented oral arguments on September 6, 2017.
 The Colorado Court of Appeals affirmed the directed verdict in an unpublished opinion.